chenboran/firesight-wiki-clone/op-calcOffset.md

 _FireSight_ _calcOffset_ compares the pipeline image with a baseline template image and computes the XY offset between the two images.
-The _FireSIght_ _calcOffset_ operation is implemented using [OpenCV matchTemplate](http://docs.opencv.org/modules/imgproc/doc/object_detection.html?highlight=matchtemplate#matchtemplate) but the implementation is unique to _FireSight_.
+It is implemented using [OpenCV matchTemplate](http://docs.opencv.org/modules/imgproc/doc/object_detection.html?highlight=matchtemplate#matchtemplate) but the implementation is unique to _FireSight_.
 The XY offsets computed by _calcOffset_ are helpful in many CNC scenarios: